10 Proven Ways to Build Customer Relationships That Inspire Brand Advocacy

 – Japanese proverb

 So it’s essential, to be honest even when the truth doesn’t favor your business.
-For example, if the possible delivery date is unlikely to meet, let the customer know your limitation, don’t keep them hanging.
+For example, if the possible delivery date is unlikely to be met, let the customer know your limitation, don’t keep them hanging.
 In most cases, the customer will accept your limitation.

 “Loyal customers, they don’t just come back, they don’t simply recommend you, they insist that their friends do business with you.”